PingrisAlexis/SoPeckoko/README.md

 - The application strictly enforces authentication on all routes.

 - The application stores email addresses in the database as unique.

+- The number of likes/dislikes and the like/dislike arrays must be updated to implement the feature.

 ### Elements provided: